Survivor: Moving On

 During the last few weeks before he leaves Pat visits all the people he knows in Maverick County to spend some time with them to say ‘Goodbye, for now.’
 He also talks with each of the tenants working the land he owns to see if there’s anything more he can do for them before he goes away to college for a few years.

 The last weekend before school ends Pat takes the time to do a full walking examination of the main property by himself.
-First he walks the whole boundary, then takes his time walking through every part of the ranch while making sure everything is OK before he leaves for a long absence.
+First he walks the whole boundary, then he takes his time walking through every part of the ranch while making sure everything is OK before he leaves for a long absence.
 The ranch is his responsibility, and he’s making sure it’s right before he leaves.
 Sarge trained him to take care of his responsibilities, so that’s how Pat is, and that’s what he’s doing before he leaves the area.

 Holiday and Moving In